lilstex/workshop-demo/roadMap/backend.md

-# Complete Backend Development Roadmap (Beginner to Job-Ready in 3 Months)
+# Complete Backend Development Roadmap (Beginner to Job-Ready in 4 Months)

 ## Overview

-This 3-month roadmap offers a clear, practical progression from backend fundamentals to building full-stack production-ready applications with databases, authentication, and REST APIs.
+This 4-month roadmap offers a clear, practical progression from backend fundamentals to building full-stack production-ready applications with databases, authentication, and REST APIs.
 Each phase includes hands-on projects, essential tooling, and key concepts.

-Note: This roadmap assumes you pick **one** backend language and framework to specialize in (Node.js with Express, Python with Flask/FastAPI, or PHP with Laravel).
+> Note: This roadmap assumes you pick **one** backend language and framework to specialize in (**Node.js with Express**, **Python with Flask/FastAPI**, or **PHP with Laravel**).
 Mastering one is enough to get job-ready.
 Exploring the others can come later.

 ---

-### PHASE 1: Programming, Databases & Version Control (Month 1)
+### PHASE 1: Web Fundamentals, Programming, Databases & Version Control (Month 1)

 ### Learning Objectives

+- Understand web development basics (HTML, CSS, JavaScript)
 - Gain fluency in a backend programming language (Node.js, Python, or PHP)
 - Understand relational and non-relational databases
 - Learn Git and collaborative workflows

+### Week 1: HTML, CSS & JavaScript Basics

+#### Core Topics:

+- Semantic HTML5 elements
+- Basic CSS styling and layout principles (no frameworks like Tailwind)
+- JavaScript syntax and DOM manipulation

+#### Key Skills to Develop:

+- Building basic static web pages
+- Writing simple JavaScript functions
+- Understanding how frontend communicates with backend (via forms, fetch, etc.)

-### Week 1-2: Language Fundamentals (Node.js, Python, or PHP)
+### Week 2: Language Fundamentals (Node.js, Python, or PHP)

 #### Core Topics: